 Nurses can help you live longer, healthier and even happier lives.

 While technology and research advances so too does the knowledge and intelligence of our nurses – from tertiary study and clinical placement to continuing professional development.

 Why?
 Because education improves care.

 - More than half of nurses are over 50

 - 20% of nurses will reach the age of retirement in the next 5 years

 A Critical Shortage of Nurses.

-- In the United Kingdom, around 180,000 are expected to retire within the next ten years; that’s nearly half of their nurses.
+- In the United Kingdom, around 1 in 3 nurses are expected to retire within the next 10 years.

 In a world without nurses, who will care for your loved ones?
 Who will manage people with chronic illness?
 Who will look after you?
 Why should you care?
 You should care.